 The ability to adjust the snow thrower to fit a user’s height also increases the safety as well as the usability of the machine.

-The above two single-stage snow blowers are among the very best on the market in their price-range and size categories.
-However, they are only single-stage machines and may not be suitable for every residential user.
+They are among the very best lightweight residential snow throwers on the market in their price-range and size categories.
+However, they are only single stage snow blowers and may not be suitable for every residential user.

 The highest rated snow blowers are the kind that can handle all types of snow and they can do it in record time so you may want to consider a more powerful machine if your budget will stretch.